Swiss Currency: How to Invest in Swiss Francs

 The forex market is another option for buying Swiss currency.
 These transactions involve borrowing one currency (A) to buy another currency (B) and then closing that transaction for a profit or loss in the future.
 A profit is realized when currency B increases in value relative to currency A, while losses are generated when the opposite occurs.

-In the forex market, the most popular Swiss currency pair is USD/CHF.
+In the forex market, one of the most popular Swiss currency pair is USD/CHF.
 Traders that are bullish on Swiss currency will sell or short this currency pair—effectively reversing the order and using U.S. dollars to buy Swiss francs.
 This is done at very high leverage of up to 10,000:1 in order to realize a profit on small pip movements (fractions of a cent).

 The Bottom Line

-Swiss currency is seen as a safe-haven investment within the financial community, while the franc is the fifth most traded currency in the world.
+Swiss currency is seen as a safe-haven investment within the financial community, while the franc is the sixth most traded currency in the world.
 In particular, institutional and sovereign entities prefer to purchase francs due to their high liquidity and availability.
 However, the Swiss central bank's unpredictable actions in 2011 have made some investors hesitant.

 Long-term investors tend to prefer Swiss currency ETFs, while short-term investors may instead consider the forex market.
 Either way, investors should carefully consider the risks—particularly when using leverage—before committing any capital.